Military

 Caspian Guard

-Two strategic initiatives that EUCOM continues to develop and expand are Caspian Guard and the Gulf of Guinea Guard.
+Two strategic initiatives that EUCOM continued to develop and expand are Caspian Guard and the Gulf of Guinea Guard.
 These are two engagements that demonstrate a regional approach towards establishing stability and security in relatively remote areas within the theater susceptible to transnational threats.

 An example of military, non-military, and private sector collaboration to reach common strategic goals is Caspian Guard, a regional multinational effort partnering U.S. and host nation military and nonmilitary agencies with private firms to help Caspian Sea littoral states establish an integrated airspace and maritime border control regime.